-The rise of plants in the Devonian was a step change, for in addition to the mosses and marsh vegetation of the previous period, now every major plant type was present.
-Extraordinarily complex organs and tissue systems appeared as if from nowhere – a ‘novelty radiation’ rather than a slow accumulation of infinitesimally small changes – stems with an intricate fluid transport mechanism, structural tissues, pores for controlled gas exchange (stomata), leaves and roots of various kinds, diverse spore-bearing organs (sporangia), seeds.
+The rise of plants in the Devonian was a step change.
+In addition to the mosses and marsh vegetation of the Silurian, now every major plant type except flowering plants was present.
+Extraordinarily complex organs and tissue systems appeared as if from nowhere.
+It was a ‘novelty radiation’ rather than a slow accumulation of infinitesimally small changes: stems with an intricate fluid transport mechanism, lignin, structural tissues, pores for controlled gas exchange (stomata, although some mosses have stomata on their sporangia), leaves and roots of various kinds, seeds.

-Almost from the first, the plants were members of small, mixed communities, not isolated pioneers.
-Springtails, spiders, insects, centipedes and millipedes also played a part in the fledgling ecosystems.
-Although some were carnivores, animals were not competing with each other in overcrowded environments where only the fittest survived, but living in balance with each other, interdependently.
+Almost from the first, the plants were not isolated pioneers but members of small, mixed communities, fledgling ecosystems in which springtails, trigonotarbids, insects, centipedes and millipedes played their part.
+Some of the animals were carnivores, but they were not competing in overcrowded environments where only the fittest survived, but living in balance with each other, interdependently.
 Species numbers were initially low.

-The oldest known fossil forest is that of the Gilboa Formation, New York State, dating to the late Middle Devonian.
-It presents a dramatic contrast to the ground-hugging plants of earlier times.
+The oldest known fossil forest is that of the Plattekill and Gilboa Formations, New York State, dating to the Middle Devonian.
+The Gilboa forest comprises two horizons each 70– 90 cm thick, separated by 2.5 m of fine deltaic sandstone.
+Each horizon represents little more than a single generation, and the 4 m in total probably no more than half a century.
+The fossils present a dramatic contrast to the ground-hugging plants of earlier times.
 Although the new forms still grew in a water-logged soil, they were full-grown trees, their tapered pith-filled trunks rising to a height of 9 metres or more.
 The tallest was the fern-like Eospermatopteris.
-Their bulbous bases gave them a low centre of gravity, so that they did not need deep roots to give them stability, though they must have had some.
+Its bulbous base gave it a low centre of gravity, anchored by thin, shallow, unbranching roots that radiated outwards and downwards.
 There were also smaller trees and shrubs.

-Long, foreign-sounding names and complex biology can make the plant world seem alien.
-Here we offer a brief guide that may help to open up the jungle.
+Long, foreign-sounding names and complex biology can make the plant world of the time seem alien.
+Here we offer a brief guide through the jungle.

 Progymnosperms, the earliest-known trees, first appeared in the Middle Devonian and became extinct in the Early Carboniferous.
 The innovation of a bifacial cambium enabled them to produce wood (secondary xylem) and thereby grow outwards as well as upwards, in the same way as trees do today.
 Unlike the later-appearing gymnosperms, to which they were probably ancestral, they reproduced by means of spores rather than seeds.
 The relationships between the three progymnosperm orders are unclear.

 Archaeopteris, the best known example, was the first modern tree.
-Being only slightly younger than Eospermatopteris, it was virtually the first tree of any kind.
+Being only slightly younger than Eospermatopteris, it was virtually the first tree.
 It had an extensive root system, produced leaves, grew to a height of 30 metres or more, and had laterally growing branches.
 A swelling at the base of the branches formed a supporting collar, while layers of wood dovetailed into the trunk to give additional strength.
-In one respect Archaeopteris was not modern, for large woody trunks today are produced only by seed plants.
+In one respect Archaeopteris was not modern, for today large woody trunks are produced only by seed plants.
 Its spore-system of reproduction meant that it needed to be close to bodies of ponded or flowing water, allowing sperm to swim to the egg.
+Quite possibly these were the only widely colonisable environments in existence at this time, in which case it would make sense that the first trees to appear were those adapted to such environments.

 Diversification led to several species of Archaeopteris.
 Occurring in large numbers on every continent, they colonised floodplains and coastal areas on a global scale.
 Along with the much less widespread Eospermatopteris they created the first forests.
-Forests ceased on this scale in the wake of events causing mass extinctions at the end of the Devonian and did not recur until well into the Carboniferous, when several new woody-tree genera of uncertain affinity appeared.
+Forests ceased on this scale in the wake of events causing the mass extinctions at the end of the Devonian and did not recur until well into the Carboniferous, when several new types of woody tree appeared.

-Lycopsids are distinguishable by their sporophylls and their spirally arranged microphylls (spine-like leaves with just one vein).
-The oldest known lycopsid is Baragwanathia, which we have already come across in Colonising wetlands.
+Lycopsids are distinguishable by their sporophylls and their spirally arranged microphylls (small spine-like leaves with just one vein).
+The oldest known lycopsid is Baragwanathia, which we mentioned in Colonising wetlands.
 It first appeared in the Late Silurian and survived into the Early Devonian.
 Its leaves were separate from the sporangia and not fully veined.
 Another Early Devonian lycopod, Drepanophycus, is almost indistinguishable from the still extant shining clubmoss, Huperzia lucidula, a rare case of stasis through the group’s entire record.

 Within the lycopsids were the Protolepidodendrales, a widespread order whose leaf-tips were forked.
 Some grew to a height of 50 cm or more.
 They may have been ancestral to the arborescent (tree-forming) lycopods of the Late Devonian and Carboniferous.

 Arborescent lycopods differed most notably from that group in having a bipolar shoot system (with branches growing upward and roots downward) and growing erect rather than along the ground.
 In these respects the Middle Devonian Longostachys has something of an intermediate character.
-Although only 1.5 metres tall, it had a slender trunk that branched at the top to form a crown of narrow branches and terminal cones.
+Only 1.5 metres tall, it had a slender trunk that branched at the top to form a crown of narrow branches and terminal cones.
 At the base it had downward-branching roots.
-However, arborescent lycopods also had rootlets that grew perpendicularly and radially off the rooting organs, like the hairs of a bottlebrush.
-How they evolved remains a mystery, for their appearance in the record is abrupt (Gensel & Berry 2001).
+Arborescent lycopods also had rootlets that grew perpendicularly and radially off the rooting organs, like the hairs of a bottlebrush.
+How they evolved remains a mystery: their appearance in the record is abrupt (Gensel & Berry 2001).

-Arborescent lycopods such as Sigillaria and Lepido- dendron were the major components of the vast Carboniferous swamp forests that ended up as coal seams.
-These trees produced almost no secondary xylem, wood tissue growing out from the centre so as to increase girth.
-Instead the trunk was filled with pith and strengthened by a thick cortex which extended from the cambium outwards to a bark-like, decay-resistant periderm.
+Arborescent lycopods such as Sigillaria and Lepidodendron were the major components of the vast Carboniferous swamp forests that ended up as coal seams.
+These trees produced almost no woody tissue.
+Instead the trunk was filled with pith and strengthened by a thick cortex, which extended from the cambium outwards to a bark-like, decay-resistant periderm.
 Long grassy leaves grew from the trunk, and following leaf-fall the scars on the leaf cushions composed a distinctive geometric pattern.
-In contrast to the brown, non-photosynthetic stems of modern trees, photosynthesising tissue covered the whole trunk, giving it a green colour, and this super-efficient energy factory enabled the trees to reach full height in just a few years.
-Only towards the end of their lives did they form lateral branches and put out a leafy crown.
-Rising like pillars, they were able to grow in great density, up to 800 trees per acre.
+In contrast to the brown, non-photosynthetic stems of modern trees, photosynthesising bark covered the whole trunk, a super-efficient energy factory that enabled the trees to reach full height (30 metres or more) in just a few years.
+Only towards the end of their lives did they form lateral branches and put out a leafy crown, and that was in order to reproduce before they died, by means of spore-bearing cones.
+Because of their pillar shape, they were able to grow in great density, up to 800 trees per acre.

 Their rooting systems, called stigmaria, were designed to float.
-They supported the lightly-built trees by splaying out horizontally, and the collapsed state of the fossils (or sediment infill where not collapsed) shows they were hollow and immersed in water.
-Spiky appendages radiated around they were the stigmaria in every direction.
-From time to time shed and left scars, just like the leaves.
+They supported the lightly-built trees by splaying out horizontally, and the collapsed state of the fossils (or sediment infill where not collapsed) shows that they were hollow, or at best pithy, and immersed in water.
+Spiky appendages around the stigmaria radiated bottlebrush-like in every direction and were also hollow.
+From time to time they were shed and left scars, just like the leaves.
 Not having an anchoring function, they probably photosynthesised like the leaves.
-The stigmaria cannot, as usually assumed, have been rooted in “seat earths” beneath the coals.
-The clays, sandstones and even limestones of the underlying sediments accumulated before the floating forests sank.
+The stigmaria were incapable of penetrating clay soils and were not therefore rooted in ‘seat earths’, as is usually assumed.
+The clays, sandstones and even limestones of the sediments underlying the coals accumulated before the floating forests sank.

 Most of the arborescent lycopods went extinct before the end of the Carboniferous as their watery habitats dried out.
 Growing alongside them was a related group of smaller mostly unbranched forms, called the isoetaleans.
 These appeared about the same time as the arborescent forms, in the Late Devonian, but were also affected by extinctions.
-Today the order Isoetales is represented by only a single genus, the short, semi-aquatic Isoetes.
+Today the order Isoetales is represented by only a single genus, the tiny semi-aquatic Isoetes (quillworts).

 Six major groups are distinguished under this very broad term: whisk ferns, ophioglossoid ferns, cladoxylopsids, marattioid ferns, leptosporangiate ferns and horsetails.
 Although the first two groups may be related, relationships among the others remain elusive (Pryer et al. 2004).
-The current state of play is that “relationships among major groups of vascular plants are far less completely understood than claimed by some” and ferns in the broad sense probably do not constitute a single-ancestor group (Rothwell & Nixon 2006).
+Ferns in the broad sense probably do not constitute a single-ancestor group (Rothwell & Nixon 2006).
+Cladoxylopsids, horsetails, leptosporangiate ferns and marattioid ferns are informally known as tree ferns.
+After most arborescent lycopods went extinct, these – but not cladoxylopsids, which went extinct in the mid Carboniferous – became the dominant plant group.
+Some North American coals from the Late Carboniferous consist up to 75% of tree fern remains.

 Whisk ferns have no fossil record.
 Because of their simple body plans (for example, no roots, and highly reduced leaves), they were long thought to be related to some of the earliest vascular plants, such as Rhynia.
 However, most experts now believe they derive from more complex ferns that did have roots.
 They are an example of evolution proceeding in the reverse direction, being ‘advanced’ in time but comparatively simple in form.
 The similarity with the earliest vascular plants, while thought-provoking, is fortuitous.
 Ophioglossoid ferns go back no further than the earliest Cenozoic.